ec2604/ContraBAR/README.md

 The main training loop for ContraBAR can be found in `metalearner_cpc.py`, the models are in `models/`, the CPC set-up and losses are in `cpc.py` and the RL algorithms in `algorithms/`.

-There's quite a bit of documentation in the respective scripts so have a look there for details.

 ### Running an experiment